NasuhcaNT/YOLO-SAHI-Trainer/README.md

 Here is a professional, high-quality README.md file written in English, specifically tailored to the technical summary you provided.

-🚀 NanoDetect Suite
+🚀 YOLO-SAHI-Trainer
 An end-to-end YOLOv8 training pipeline with automated annotation-aware cropping, dataset preparation, and integrated SAHI inference for robust small object detection in high-resolution images.

 📌 Overview
 Detecting small objects in high-resolution imagery (e.g., drone footage, 4K security feeds, medical imaging) is a major challenge for standard object detection models.
 When high-res images are downscaled to fit YOLO inputs, critical pixel information for small objects is lost.

-NanoDetect Suite overcomes this by providing a professional-grade GUI to manage an automated pipeline that intelligently slices high-resolution data while preserving annotations, training the model, and utilizing SAHI (Slicing Aided Hyper Inference) for maximum detection accuracy.
+YOLO-SAHI-Trainer overcomes this by providing a professional-grade GUI to manage an automated pipeline that intelligently slices high-resolution data while preserving annotations, training the model, and utilizing SAHI (Slicing Aided Hyper Inference) for maximum detection accuracy.

 ✨ Key Features
 🎯 Annotation-Aware Cropping: Intelligently slices large images into smaller tiles while ensuring labels are correctly mapped and small objects are preserved at their original scale.